-Biosafety startup R-Zero acquires CoWorkr to create an “OS for the workplace” – TechCrunch
+Biosafety startup R-Zero acquires CoWorkr to create an ‘OS for the workplace’ – TechCrunch

 “It’s like an OS for the workplace.
 That’s what we’re building: Tools that help both create and maintain indoor environments with health and productivity at their core,” Morgan tells TechCrunch.

-Elizabeth Redmond and Keenan May, both co-founders of CoWorkr, will remain on in full time roles, where they will run a corporate real estate initiative, and develop an IoT capacity.
+Elizabeth Redmond and Keenan May, both co-founders of CoWorkr, will remain on in full-time roles, where they will run a corporate real estate initiative, and develop an IoT capacity.

 “We’ve spent a lot of time with our customers and understanding our customers’ initiatives, especially in commercial real estate,” Redmond tells TechCrunch.